gaoqi125/batcache/readme.txt

 == Description ==

 Batcache uses Memcached to store and serve rendered pages.
+It can also optionally cache redirects.
 It's not as fast as Donncha's WP-Super-Cache but it can be used where file-based caching is not practical or not desired.
+For instance, any site that is run on more than one server should use Batcache because it allows all servers to use the same storage.

 Development testing showed a 40x reduction in page generation times: pages generated in 200ms were served from the cache in 5ms.
 Traffic simulations with Siege demonstrate that WordPress can handle up to twenty times more traffic with Batcache installed.